FKnottenbelt/LS_120/OOP_design/testing.md

 command message: has side effects (a file gets written, a database record is saved, an action is taken by an observer etc) query message: asking for state => is tested by receiving object.

+## How to test

+Your test should remain as ignorant as possible about context (everything that is not the object under test)

+Delete unused interfaces (incomming messages that has no dependents) Yes, really.
+Unused code costs more to keep than to recover.